 As for age, ideally you’ll be over 21, other than that, age is not a factor.
 Your health is a factor.
 You need to be in good shape to care for energetic youngsters.
 You also need to have adequate space in your home for each child to have his or her own room.

 These are the preliminary factors when deciding to become a foster carer.
 What about the need for foster carers?

 According to The Fostering Network, on any given day in the UK, there are 83,000 children and young persons in care.
 72% of these children are living with foster families.
 That's more than 65,000 children live with almost 55,000 foster families across the UK each day.
 The turnover rate is about 30,000 children entering into care and about as many leaving care.

 Not all of the children leaving foster care are returned to their home or a relative’s home.
 Some have aged out of care, some are adopted, and others are placed under a residence or special guardianship order.

 There is a shortfall of about 10,000 placements at any given time.
 When you step back from the statistics and consider the reality of 10,000 vulnerable children without a foster home, the impact can be overwhelming.
 The main reason local authorities remove children from their birth home is neglect and abuse.

-Some children in foster care are removed from their families at birth but the majority of the children in care are over the age of ten.
+Some children in foster care are removed from their families at birth but the majority of the children in care are aged between 10-15 years old.
 Often, all the kids in a family are taken into care together.
 Research has shown that when siblings are not separated but kept together in a placement, it increases the children’s chance at having a better future.

 Government acts and regulations provide guidance to fostering services which includes the monitoring, training, review, assessment and approval of foster carers.
 The primary focus is on providing safety, security, education, health and welfare for a child or young person in care.